By Kevin Stuckey, M.Ed., CCC-SLP

 What Are Some Signs and Symptoms of Rett Syndrome?

 Initial signs and symptoms of RTT begin with a slowing of head growth and/or a loss of muscle tone.
-Around one to four years of age, a child with RTT may stop talking, lose social and language skills, and develop extreme social anxiety.
-Other symptoms may include difficulty walking and seizures.
-Apraxia—the inability to perform motor functions—is a severely disabling feature of RTT.
-Apraxia can affect every body movement, including eye gaze and speech (NINDS Fact Sheet, 2008).
+Around one to four years of age,a child with RTT may stop talking, lose social and language skills, and develop extreme social anxiety.

 There are four stages of RTT (NINDS, 2008).
 They are:

-Stage 1 – Early Onset Stage Age: 6 months to 1½ years Duration: Months Symptoms may include: less eye contact, loss of interest in toys, delays in sitting or crawling, hand wringing
+Stage 1 – Early Onset Stage Age: 6 months to 1½ years Duration: Months Symptoms may include: less eye contact, loss of interest in toys, delays in sitting or crawling, hand wringing.

-Stage 2 – Rapid Destructive Stage Age: 1 to 4 years Duration: Weeks to Months Symptoms may include: hand wringing/washing/clapping/tapping, hands moving to mouth repeatedly, breathing difficulties Note: Some autistic-like behaviors may be present such as loss of social interaction and communication, general irritability, and sleep irregularities.
-You may also notice that the child has difficulty initiating motor movements or walking, and/or that head growth is slowing.
+Stage 2 – Rapid Destructive Stage Age: 1 to 4 years Duration: Weeks to Months Symptoms may include: hand wringing/washing/clapping/tapping, hands moving to mouth repeatedly, breathing difficulties Note: Some autistic-like behaviors may be present

 Stage 3 – Plateau Stage Age: Preschool to Adulthood Duration: Decades Symptoms may include: apraxia, motor problems, and seizures; may show improvement in behavior including less irritability, crying, and autistic-like features; may show more interest in surroundings, increased alertness, attention span, and communication skills Note: Many girls remain in this stage for most of their lives.